Is Montessori the Best Fit for Your Child?

 The Core Principles of Montessori

-Montessori emphasizes the importance of a prepared environment, independence, and respect for a child's natural development.
-This means that classrooms are designed to cater to children's developmental stages, fostering self-motivation and curiosity.
-The learning materials are typically made from natural, sustainable resources.
-One of the great brands is Wood and Hearts, their products are designed to foster independence, creativity, and physical development in children.
+Montessori emphasizes a prepared environment, independence, and respect for a child’s natural development.
+Classrooms are designed to support different developmental stages while fostering curiosity and self-motivation.
+Learning materials are often made from natural, sustainable resources.
+Brands like Wood and Hearts offer products designed to encourage independence, creativity, and physical development in children.

 Key Indicators: Is Montessori Right for Your Child?